pyca/cryptography/docs/fernet.rst

         :param bytes plaintext: The message you would like to encrypt.
         :returns bytes: A secure message which cannot be read or altered without the key.
 It is URL-safe base64-encoded.
 This is refered to as a "Fernet token".
+Note that this *does* contain the current time when it was generated in plaintext, the time a message was created will therefore be visible to a possible attacker.

     .. method:: decrypt(token, ttl=None)